 The North Sea had for millennia been home to coastal shipping, on a more local scale than in the Mediterranean.
 After the shock of the first Viking raids in the 8th and 9th centuries, new trade routes opened up, with tentacles stretching out across Russia and eastern Europe to the Black Sea and Middle East.
 Ireland, Scotland, northern England and Iceland were drawn more into the trading networks of the region, and northern European ships traded westward along the coasts of Europe, down to and into the Mediterranean.

-The North Sea and Baltic ports of northern Europe became flourishing centres of commerce, and from the mid-12th century their commercial power was boosted by the foundation of the Hanseatic League.
-This was primarily a commercial organisation set up to protect and promote the economic interests of the member towns, and, centred on the north German port of Lubeck, it included towns in the Baltic and the North Sea stretching from Russia to England.
+The North Sea and Baltic ports of northern Europe became flourishing centers of commerce, and from the mid-12th century their commercial power was boosted by the foundation of the Hanseatic League.
+This was primarily a commercial organization set up to protect and promote the economic interests of the member towns, and, centered on the north German port of Lubeck, it included towns in the Baltic and the North Sea stretching from Russia to England.

 In all European waters medieval cargos were carried in stout “round ships”, or “cogs” – deep-drafted, wide-beamed vessels which held the sea well and had deep, capacious holds in which to carry as much cargo as possible.
 The exception was with the Venetians, who used galleys (fast oared vessels, armed for war) for high values cargos and where speed was an advantage (for example on trade routes between the Mediterranean and northern waters).